danielnuriyev/engineering-blog/data-platform.md

 - **IaC:** pulumi is cross cloud + can deploy code to a local k8s cluster.
 - **OS:** your development, testing and production environments should be the same.
 Most likely you'll use docker with some Linux flavor.
 - **shell languge:** zsh has more programming and interactive features and is the standard on Mac.
 - **programming language:** Python is tha language of data.
 Use type annotations with a linter.
 Since version 3.12 it can even run OS threads in parallel using `interpreters` module.
 But it is relatively slow even when using modules implemented in C. Nevertheless usually multi-step pipeline that pipe large amounts of data lose performance in other places.
-If you do need speed consider a compiled language (Rust, Go, Swift) or a language with a JIT compiler (JS, Java, C#, Raku) but to allow more users to be involved in the development of platform I would allow creation of data sources, transformations, sinks, conditions, checks to be implemented in Python.
+If you do need speed consider Spark because it run on JVM's JIT.
+- **ML**: if you choose Spark, keep in mind that not every ML algorithm is parallelizeable.
 - **execution envoronment:** k8s.
 Each cloud has its implementation.
 I'd use Docker Desktop or `kind` for local development.
 - **CICD:** if you use GitHUb, use GitHub Action Runners.
 - **cloud:** AWS is the oldest and mostly used.
 Google and Azure may be good due to the ecosystem of their tools with integrated 'AI'.